A Developer's Introduction to CloudMosa's Cloud Phone

 Analytics

-Google Analytics works on Cloud Phone, but it does not respect the X-Forwarded-For header so all traffic will look as if it originates where servers are located in California (USA) and Singapore.
+Google Analytics works on Cloud Phone, but it does not respect the X-Forwarded-For header so all traffic will look as if it originates where servers are located in California (USA), Singapore, and South Africa.
 Tech details like Device model are also missing, and no referrer is set when your widget launches.

 Errors